gallery

 the photographer

 Eamon Melaugh was born on 4 July 1933 in Derry, Northern Ireland.
-His earliest memories are of the conditions in Derry during the depression years - 'the hungry thirties'.
+He died on 8 December 2025, at home in Derry, aged 92 years.
+His earliest memories were of the conditions in Derry during the depression years - 'the hungry thirties'.
 In order to contribute to the family income Eamon had to leave school aged 14 to try to find work.
 The lack of opportunity for third level education was to be a lasting regret.
-However, Eamon is a keen reader and has continued his self-education throughout his life.
+However, Eamon was a keen reader and continued his self-education throughout his life.

 As a young man Eamon was forced to leave Derry to try to find work in Scotland and England but returned to Derry in the early 1950s.
 In 1956 he married a local woman, Mary (May) McLaughlin and began a family.
 There were a number of further spells working in England before settling back in Derry.
 In 1961 the Melaugh family moved into a house in the Creggan Estate in Derry.
 Prior to that they had been sharing a house with a Protestant family in the Waterside area of the city.

 Late in 1968 the DHAC contacted the recently formed Northern Ireland Civil Rights Association (NICRA) and persuaded the group to organise a civil rights protest march in Derry.
 The organisation of the march was largely carried out by Eamonn McCann and Eamon Melaugh.
-The march itself on 5 October 1968 was violently stopped by the Royal Ulster Constabulary (RUC).
-The events were captured by a television crew and the subsequent news coverage led to deep anger in the Nationalist community and a period of sustained rioting.
-The events also marked the beginning of the current conflict in Northern Ireland.
+The march itself, on 5 October 1968, was violently stopped by the Royal Ulster Constabulary (RUC).
+The events were captured by an RTE television crew and the subsequent news coverage led to deep anger in the Nationalist community and a period of sustained rioting.
+The events also marked the beginning of the conflict in Northern Ireland.

 During the late 1960s and 1970s Eamon was actively involved in community issues and local politics in Derry.
 He was routinely arrested by the security forces for his role as organiser and participant in demonstrations.
 Eamon witnessed many of the pivotal events in Derry and was part of the demonstration on 'Bloody Sunday' on 30 January 1972.
 He was subsequently an active member of the Workers' Party.

-Eamon has been a keen amateur photographer for many decades and regularly carried a camera.
+Eamon was a keen amateur photographer for many decades and regularly carried a camera.
 While it was often possible to grab photographs of events occuring in Derry, on many occasions his active involvement in civil rights protests meant that he was not able to record all the scenes himself.

-Eamon and May Melaugh eventually raised a large family of four daughters and seven sons.
-When the last of the children left home Eamon and May began to foster children on a short and medium term basis.
+Eamon and Mary Melaugh eventually raised a large family of four daughters and seven sons.
+When the last of the children left home, Eamon and Mary began to foster children on a short- and medium-term basis.
 In total they fostered 15 children before each in turn was eventually returned to their own family or adopted by a new family.

 The photographs that appear on the linked web pages are a selection from a larger collection dating over a number of decades.
 The photographs are an important social record of Derry and its people during one of the most turbulent periods in the city's history.